Answer Keys

 11 with.
 ‘Equipped with’ is used when talking about articles of clothing or necessary things, in this case – a mask, a snorkel and so on.

 12 out.
-‘To work out’ is a synonym of ‘to find out’ – to understand, to learn the meaning or the reason of something.
+‘To work out’ is a synonym of ‘to find out’ – to learn the meaning or the reason of something, to discover or understand something.

 13 what.
 A conjunction connecting two clauses.
 A clause is normally a subject and a verb in case you forgot! 🙂